AkhmetovAskar/JavaSE/README.md

 # java-sandbox
-Sandbox project for improving skills in Java Core
+Sandbox project for improving skills in Java